Minimise Stress And Smile More With These Self-Care Tips

 4. Love your gut

 Have you ever heard of the gut-brain connection?
 Your gut literally sends and receives messages to and from the brain – amazing right!
 When your gut is inflamed and overrun by pathogenic (bad) bacteria, your nervous system can get out of whack.
-Reduce your intake of refined sugar and carbohydrates, load up on fibrous vegetables, eat fermented foods, sip on bone broth and load up on Ultimate Gut Health to heal your gut.
+Reduce your intake of refined sugar and carbohydrates, load up on fibrous vegetables, eat fermented foods, sip on bone broth and consider doing a 15 Day Cleanse to really heal your gut and boost your energy level.

 5. Go dancing